mythpool/docs/docs/regular-pool.md

 ## 🛡️ Staking Guarantee

-When creating a regular pool, users need to stake **2%** of the pool amount as a guarantee.
-This is to prevent malicious pool creation and ensure the proper functioning of the pool.
-The staked guarantee will be automatically returned to the pool creator along with the pool rewards when the lottery is drawn.
-If the pool meets the minimum sales quota and expires, the staked amount will also be refunded.
+When creating a regular pool, the user is required to stake **2%** of the pool amount as a security deposit.
+This is to prevent malicious pool creation and to ensure proper operation of the pool.
+The staked deposit will be automatically returned to the pool creator along with the creation reward when the draw is completed.
+If the pool reaches the minimum sales threshold and carries over to the next draw, the deposit will also be refunded.

 ## 💰 Minimum Sales Quota